SherwinInfano/19AI307_JAVA/Module-01/DAY-1/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a class & objects using Java
+Program to implement a Static Variable using Java
-Developed by: YUVAN M
+Developed by: A. Sherwin Infano
-RegisterNumber: 212223240188
+RegisterNumber:  212224040312
 */
 ```